weijiang34/RTTAP/README.md

     mv RTTAP_DBs/* path/to/RTTAP/src/databases/
     mv dependencies/* path/to/RTTAP/src/dependencies/
     ```
-    The database should looks like this:
+    Databases and dependencies should look like this:
     ```
     --./RTTAP/src/databases/
         |--./CARD/